coder-mike/microvium/readme.md

 ## Features

   - Run high-level scripts on an MCU (bare metal or RTOS)
-  - Runs JavaScript on very small devices, as small as 1 kB of RAM and 16 kB of ROM (for more details, [see here](./doc/native-host/memory-usage.md)).
   - Run the same script code on small microcontrollers and desktop-class machines (ideal for IoT applications with shared logic between device and server) -- the engine is available as a C unit and as a node.js library.
+  - Runs JavaScript on very small devices, requiring 8-16 kB of ROM depending on the platform and enabled features (for more details, [see here](./doc/native-host/memory-usage.md)).
   - Script code is completely sand-boxed and isolated for security and safety
-  - Persist the state of a virtual machine to a database or file and restore it later**
+  - Snapshotting: hibernate the VM to a database or file and restore it later.
+Check out the [Concepts](./doc/concepts.md).
   - Run the scripts on your custom host API for your particular application
   - Execute out of non-addressable ROM (e.g. serial flash)

-**There is a separate implementation of the virtual machine for microcontrollers vs desktop-class machines, which support different features.
-Check out the [Concepts](./doc/concepts.md) page for more detail.

 ## Limitations

 In the current design, a VM cannot exceed 64 kB of ROM and/or RAM since it internally uses 16-bit pointers.

-Microvium is optimized for platforms with a 16-bit pointer size and will be a little bit slower on 32-bit and 64-bit platforms.

 There is no standard library and only a [subset of JavaScript](./doc/supported-language.md) is currently supported.